uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

     - there is a one-to-one correspondence between the "base cell number" and the `H3Index` representation of resolution `0` cells
         + e.g., base cell 0 has `H3Index` hexadecimal representation `'8001fffffffffff'`
 - **boundary**:
-    - all or part of the list of geometric points that enclose an H3 cell
+    - all or part of the list of lat/lng points that enclose an H3 cell
     - may include more than 6 points in the case that a cell is not a geometric hexagon, such as when a hexagon crosses an icosahedron boundary
     - may also be used to describe the boundary between two geometric cells, as in the case of an edge
     - represented in the H3 codebase with the `CellBoundary` struct (previously `GeoBoundary` before v4.0)